teukusulthan/circle-fe/README.md

 npm run dev
 ```

-The app will be available at: http://localhost:<your-port>
+The app will be available at your localhost